 What does it take to graduate from the Calgary drug treatment court?

-- • Have safe and stable housing in the community;
+- • Have an approved residence in the community;

 Each step along the way, the drug court team will help you develop or access the necessary supports you need, to achieve these milestones.